 Occasionally, delayed pressure urticaria (DPU) is aggravated by heat, aspirin, or menstruation.
 Exacerbation of the condition during medical procedures is a reasonable possibility; urticaria flares following endoscopy have been described.

-Delayed pressure urticaria (DPU) is generally considered a rare entity; some investigators suggest that it is less uncommon than is usually assumed but appears to be rare because it is not consistently recognized.
+Delayed pressure urticaria (DPU) is generally considered a rare entity; however, this may be due to the fact that it is not consistently recognized.
 One study of 2310 patients with urticaria seen over 32 years found the prevalence of DPU to be 2%.
-The peak age of onset of DPU is in the 20s and 30s (range, 5-63 y).
-DPU is slightly more common in men than in women.

 Delayed pressure urticaria (DPU) is a chronic disease that can last for years (mean, 9 y; range, 1-40 y).
 One study reported that 28% and 48% of patients with DPU were free of lesions after 5 and 10 years, respectively.
 The morbidity of DPU varies, depending on the severity and the response to treatment.
 In some patients, this condition can be disabling, especially in patients who perform manual labor.

-Quality-of-life (QOL) tools have demonstrated that patients with urticaria can show impairments in QOL scores similar to those seen in patients with cardiac disease or chronic dermatoses such as psoriasis and atopic eczema.
+Quality-of-life (QOL) tools have demonstrated that patients with urticaria can show impairments in QOL scores similar to those seen in patients with chronic dermatoses such as psoriasis and atopic eczema.
 QOL scores were lowest for energy, social isolation, emotional reaction, and sleep disturbance.
-The dimension of daily living activities was more profoundly impaired in patients with chronic idiopathic urticaria (CIU) than in those with atopic eczema or psoriasis.

 The clinical manifestations of delayed pressure urticaria (DPU) differ from those typical of most types of urticaria.
 Onset is typically delayed, most commonly occurring 4 hours after the pressure stimulus.
 Less commonly, wheals due to pressure develop within minutes, in which case they may be confused with dermatographism.
 The lesions of DPU can persist for several hours and sometimes for as long as 72 hours, unlike those in typical urticaria, which resolve within 24 hours.